 “Him?
 Nothing.
 I mean with what went down last week if he still hasn't done anything...” he looked suggestively between Marion and Sirius, both of whom looked back at him with looks of confusion and disgust.
 Lily choked back a giggle, not wanting to draw attention to herself in case it made her the new topic of conversation.

 “What are you taking about, Prongs mate?”
 Sirius asked disbelievingly.

 “C’mon, what went on with you two in that broom cupboard, eh?” he asked openly, stepping out into the room.
 He crossed his arms and looked from Marion to Sirius, “Any snogging?”

 “Ew, no!”
 They both said together, causing James to raise his eyebrows in suspicion.
 Lily exhaled loudly and slammed her book shut.

 “You know, Potter, sometimes I wonder if there actually is a brain between your ears.”
 She snorted in annoyance causing James to blush and Marion and Sirius to chuckle loudly.
 James said nothing after that.

 “So what are you up to today, Preston?” asked Sirius suspiciously.

 “Never you mind, Black.”
 Marion smiled cheekily.
-This alerted Sirius that she indeed had something to do.

 “Oh, yeah?
 You can tell us.”
 He cooed.
 Marion looked at him with a smirk.